open-component-model/ocm-spec/doc/appendix/B/npm.md

 - **`package`** *string*

-  The name of the NPM package.
+  Name of the NPM package.

 - **`version`** *string*

-  The version name of the NPM package.
+  Version name of the NPM package.